UpLab/should-update/README.md

 - @param {object} params.props - component props
 - @param {object} params.nextProps - component changed props.
 Can be previous or next props
 - @param {boolean} [params.shallow] - if `true` then the function will do shallow comparison.
+- @param {array} params.dependenciesState - array of pathes of the properties to depend on
+- @param {object} params.state - component state
+- @param {object} params.nextState - component changed state.
+Can be previous or next state

 Returns `true` if the component should update, else `false`.